GracieleDamasceno/dev-on-track/_posts/en/2022-07-23-nasa-exoplanet-archive.md

   <img src="/dev-on-track/assets/posts/2022-07-23/plot-discovery-year.png" title="Chart with number planets by year">
 </a>

-**Personal Notes:** Pretty wild to conclude that the number of planets discovered was expressively higher at 2014 and 2016.
+**Personal Notes:** Pretty wild to conclude that the number of planets discovered was expressively higher in 2014 and 2016.
 I had to adjust the chart to display the number of planets using scientific notation, since the discrepancy was so overbearing that the other years almost didn't show up!

 ---